What to Bring to Rehab

 - Basic jewelry (necessities only, like your wedding band)

 Special Clothing Policies

 Many rehab centers also have strict policies about dress code, so patients should inquire about restrictions before packing.
 On-site laundry will likely be available, so patients should pack enough clothing to last about one week.
-Dressing in comfortable layers is usually recommended, so packing tank tops and T-shirts, hoodies or cardigans, shorts and stretch pants, pajamas, shoes, socks, and undergarments usually provides enough outfit options.
-Patients may also need slippers, a bath robe, a swim suit, one dressier outfit for a special occasion, and a coat.
+Dressing in comfortable layers is usually recommended, so packing tank tops and T-shirts, hoodies or cardigans, shorts and stretch pants, pajamas, shoes, socks, and undergarments usually provide enough outfit options.
+Patients may also need slippers, a bathrobe, a swimsuit, one dressier outfit for a special occasion, and a coat.
 Patients should also check about policies regarding a belt and a hat before packing these items.

 Medications and Personal Hygiene Products